datawire/argo-rollouts/docs/getting-started/ambassador/index.md

 ## Requirements

 - Kubernetes cluster
-- Argo rollouts installed in the cluster
+- Argo-Rollouts installed in the cluster

 ## 1. Install and configure Ambassador Edge Stack